 Simply put, Aliens was then and remains today nothing short of phenomenal.
 While the original established the property, I'd argue that it took the sequel to firmly establish it as a proper Science Fiction franchise.
 Multiple films have explored the growing mythology behind the Xenomorphs, and 20th Century Fox even paired the aliens up with the Predator for a picture or two.
 Still, Aliens won the Oscars for 'Best Sound Editing' and 'Best Special Effects' at the 1987 Academy Awards, and the picture even garnered an acting nomination for Weaver -- a rarity for a SciFi film.

-A star is born!
 On this day in 1986 (in the U.S.), Vamp tried to draw first blood at the domestic box office.
-Written (in part) and directed by Richard Wenk, the Horror/Fantasy starred Chris Makepeace, Sandy Baron, and Robert Rusler.
+Written (in part) and directed by Richard Wenk, the Horror/Fantasy starred Chris Makepeace, Sandy Baron, Robert Rusler, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Two fraternity pledges travel to a sleazy bar in search of a stripper for their college friends, unaware it is occupied by vampires."